alicht/intro-to-git-github-1121/git.md

 Unstage the file with `git reset <"filename">`

-OR Delete the last thing we wrote in `mean-girls.md`.
+OR Delete the last thing we wrote in our `mean-girls` directory.

 Let's go back to our Mean Girls directory

-we'll go to our terminal and remove it rm -rf Regina.txt
+we'll go to our terminal and remove it `rm -rf regina.txt`